-This PCR was developed to enable publication of EPDs for this product category based on ISO 14025, ISO 14040/14044.
+This PCR was developed to enable publication of EPDs for this product category based on ISO 14025, ISO 14040/14044 and to have a guideline for the EPD of the specific product "remanufactured cartridges".
 The PCR enables different practitioners to generate consistent results when assessing the environmental impact of products of the same product category, and thereby it supports comparability of products within a product category.